My name is Nerm. I do a bunch of stuff, mainly to do with music.

 My other TV stuff involves presenting for MTV India, BBC 2 and, randomly, appearing on Richard and Judy.
 I’ve hosted a ton of stuff including, even more randomly, The Big Dance at Trafalgar Square and worked with BBC Blast to present and hold workshops teaching kids how to DJ.
 I also hosted a Q&A session at the British Music Experience.

-I love playing with audio and have soundtracked films, tv shows, catwalks, art and photography exhibitions.
-Here’s a project I did with photographer Jason Taylor called Driven (307 MB).
+I love playing with audio and have soundtracked cinematically released feature films, TV shows, catwalks, art and photography exhibitions.
 I’ve done remixes and tracks for Shiva Soundsystem Recordings and other labels.
 They’re usually more danceable when I work with D-Code.

 I’ve written a few things.
 Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out and The Independent.

 I’ve moved into feature films more extensively since 2010, initially as a Music Consultant for a film from the director of Kidulthood, Menhaj Huda, called Everywhere and Nowhere, and now onto other projects.

-I pop up on BBC 6Music, mixing even more diametrically opposed forms of music together, mainly on the 6Mix alongside fellow residents Groove Armada, Erol Alkan, Andrew Weatherall, Tiga, Ben Watt and guests DJ Shadow and Thom Yorke.
+I have popped up on BBC 6Music, mixing even more diametrically opposed forms of music together, mainly on the 6Mix alongside fellow residents Groove Armada, Erol Alkan, Andrew Weatherall, Tiga, Ben Watt and guests DJ Shadow and Thom Yorke.

 I am a consultant for a various organisations and I’m deeply into technology through the friends I’ve made over the years.
 This includes production, performance, online and mobile.